RaySteak/as-pacman-ghost-riders/README.md

 The second approach we tried is an MCTS (Monte Carlo Tree Search) agent, which is the approach that gave us the best result and that we decided to submit for the competition.

-Both agents are contained in the **myTeam.py** file, which is the file which should be use to run the competition with our team.
+Both agents are contained in the **myTeam.py** file, which is the file which should be used to run the competition with our team.

 # Contents